Gender inequality in the United States: Occupational segregation by gender

 Occupational gender segregation takes the form of both horizontal segregation (the unequal gender distribution across occupations) and vertical segregation (the overrepresentation of men in higher positions in both traditionally male and traditionally female fields).

-According to William A. Darity, Jr. and Patrick L. Mason, there is a strong horizontal occupational division in the United States on the basis of gender; in 1990, the index of occupational dissimilarity was 53%, meaning 53% of women or 47% of men would have to move to a different career field in order for all occupations to have equal gender composition.
-While women have begun to more frequently enter traditionally male-dominated professions, there have been much fewer men entering female-dominated professions; professor of sociology Paula England cites this horizontal segregation of careers as a contributing factor to the gender pay gap.
+According to William A. Darity, Jr. and Patrick L. Mason, there is a strong horizontal occupational division in the United States based on gender; in 1990, the index of occupational dissimilarity was 53%, meaning 53% of women or 47% of men would have to move to a different career field for all occupations to have equal gender composition.
+While women have begun to more frequently enter traditionally male-dominated professions, there have been many fewer men entering female-dominated professions; professor of sociology Paula England cites this horizontal segregation of careers as a contributing factor to the gender pay gap.

-Gender-based occupational segregation is a prominent issue in US politics and government at all levels, including local, state, and national.
-This issue impacts democracy because a society cannot claim to have achieved gender equality and democratic legitimacy if women and men do not feel that they have equal opportunities to pursue their professional goals.
-The traditionalist perspective on gender roles often leads to a greater divide between men and women due to political attitudes and biases.
-These attitudes and biases can be exemplified in various ways, such as limiting women's access to education and job opportunities, perpetuating harmful stereotypes, and promoting unequal treatment in multiple careers.
-Ultimately, such views can hinder progress toward gender equality and perpetuate harmful societal norms.

-However, in their survey and experiment results, Lawless and Fox discover that younger and recent generations do not view women in leadership roles negatively (both by male and female respondents).
-When determining which jobs and roles are better suited for males and females, some outliers in the data perpetuate gender stereotypes on what jobs are more feminine and masculine.
-When students evaluate professors on RateMyProfessor.com, they rate male professors more positively than female professors, who are often reviewed negatively.
-Traditional gender socialization still affects many generational attitudes toward careers, not just the elite and influential professions considered "male-dominated."